From Kiski Area to Broncos defensive coordinator, Woods takes career in stride

 “All the different coaches I've encountered or worked with throughout my career all had an impact on who I am as coach,” Woods said.

-Woods came to Denver in 2015 and led the Broncos' “No Fly Zone” secondary each of the past two seasons.
+Woods came to Denver in 2015 and led the Broncos' “No Fly Zone” secondary the past two seasons.
 With Pro Bowl cornerbacks Chris Harris Jr. and Aqib Talib and Pro Bowl safeties Darian Stewart and T.J.
-Ward, Denver led the NFL in pass defense in 2015 and 2016 — a run that included a victory over the Carolina Panthers in Super Bowl 50.
+Ward, Denver led the NFL in pass defense in 2015 and '16 — a run that included a victory over the Carolina Panthers in Super Bowl 50.

 “Keeping Joe Woods as a coordinator was vital,” Joseph said in a January news conference.
 “He was a guy who had opportunities to take other interviews, but he wanted to be here.
 I wanted to Joe here.
 Joe's been a secondary coach here for two years.
 They've been first in pass defense the past two years.
 All four (starting defensive backs) have made (at least) one Pro Bowl under Joe, so keeping that system intact was very important to our defensive success moving forward.”